Introducing our founder, Dr Charles Margerison

 By walking the streets and meeting the local people, I was able to imagine what it was like back then, putting myself in the shoes of these amazing people.
 We can all learn about the process of achievement from the life stories of amazing people through Bioviews.
-I have written virtual interviews with over 500 Amazing Achievers as if they returned through time so that students and adults can learn from the worlds outstanding champions in science, art, engineering, medicine, business, and other key areas.
+I have written virtual interviews with over 500 Amazing Achievers, as if they returned through time.
+This helps students and adults to learn from the worlds outstanding champions in science, art, engineering, medicine, business, and other key areas.

 “Identify three areas you feel are important to make the best of your life.